-The statutory requirement in relation to providers' policies and procedures for the management of human resources is addressed in the context of the statutory due diligence assessment referred to above in section 4.4, below in section 6, and in Appendix One of this ELE Code.
+The statutory requirement in relation to ELE providers' policies and procedures for the management of human resources is addressed in the context of the statutory due diligence assessment referred to above in section 4.4 and in Appendix One of this ELE Code.
+In the context of this ELE Code, criteria regarding human resources are also addressed below in section 6.
+Code of Practice for Provision of Programmes of English Language Education to International Learners